 Simultaneously, each songwriter page automatically features a new “Written By” playlist of your songs (so users can listen and enjoy the songs inside the app, not only check them on the external page).
 Spotify listeners will be able to discover these playlists via search and follow them, too.

 Please note, Spotify is currently testing songwriter pages with a small, diverse number of publishers and songwriters, so not all songwriter names within the credits will be clickable at this time.

 As the product is in the pilot phase, Spotify is working directly with publishers to set up the pages.
-As publishers, we can express our interest by filling this form on behalf of our clients or redirect them to the form.
+As publishers, we can express our interest by filling out this form on behalf of our clients or redirecting them to the form.